What comes to mind when I say the word grind?

-It’s time to change the way you think about grind.
-And, by the end of this I guarantee you’ll be ready to embrace the grind.
+It’s time to change the way you think about the grind.
+And, by the end of this, I guarantee you’ll be ready to embrace the grind.

 Let me start with a short story about how I learned to embrace the grind.

 I competed in my very first triathlon in 1986, and I was instantly hooked.
 Triathlon as a sport was still in it’s infancy then, and while there were plenty of short local events, there was one that was the awe of every aspiring amateur triathlete: The Hawaiian Ironman Triathlon.
 The distance of an Ironman is the ultimate test of endurance, but back then the distances seemed ridiculous.

 [Just in case you’re not familiar with the distance, it’s a 2.4-mile swim, followed by a 112-mile bike ride, followed by a full marathon of 26.2 miles.
 That’s a combined 140.6 miles to be completed within an 18-hour time frame.]

 Fast forward to 2009.
 I resumed triathlon training after a long layoff and set my sight on the goal of completing an Ironman.
 In September 2009 I registered for the Ironman in Louisville, KY, set for August 2010.
 I had a year to prepare.
 But how?

 Serious training began in earnest about 8 months prior to the date of the event.
 That means not a day went by where I wasn’t doing something preparing me for that day.
 Had I tried to script my training all on my own I knew achieving my goal would be at risk.
 But, I hired a local coach who had a plan — a training plan to define exactly what I needed to do each and every day to put me in the best condition physically and mentally to achieve my goal.

 The Grind Perspective